Data Types in CocoIndex

 whereT

-is a numpy numeric typelist[T]
+is a numpy numeric type or array typelist[T]

 Union Types